stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/PWR/PWR_Stop/readme.txt

 @par PWR_Stop Example Description

 This example shows how to enter the system to STOP mode and wake-up using EXTI Line interrupts.
-The EXTI Line sources are PB8 and RTC Alarm.
+The EXTI Line sources are PC13 and RTC Alarm.

-The EXTI line8 is configured to generate interrupt on falling edge.
+The EXTI line13 is configured to generate interrupt on falling edge.
 The EXTI line17(RTC Alarm) is configured to generate interrupt on rising edge.

-The system enters and exits STOP mode as following:
+The system enters and exits STOP mode as follow:
 After system start-up, the RTC is configured to generate an Alarm event then the system enters STOP mode.
-To wake-up from STOP mode you have to apply a falling edge on EXTI line8, otherwise the  RTC Alarm will wake-up the system within 5 seconds.
+To wake-up from STOP mode you have to apply a falling edge on EXTI line13, otherwise the  RTC Alarm will wake-up the system within 5 seconds.
 After exit from STOP, the system clock is reconfigured to its previous state (as HSE and PLL are disabled in STOP mode).
 Then, after a delay the system will enter again in STOP mode and exit in the way described above.
 This behavior is repeated in an infinite loop.

-Three leds are used to monitor the system state as following:
+Three leds are used to monitor the system state as follow:
  - LED1 ON: system in RUN mode
  - LED1, LED2 and LED4 OFF: system in STOP mode
- - LED2 ON if EXTI Line8 is used to exit from STOP
+ - LED2 ON if EXTI Line13 is used to exit from STOP
  - LED4 ON if EXTI line17(RTC Alarm) is used to exit from STOP
  @note To measure the current consumption in STOP mode, please refer to
       @subpage PWR_CurrentConsumption example.